-The College of Southern Idaho represents a shared vision and a collaborative effort of the citizens of the Magic Valley.
+CSI represents a shared vision and a collaborative effort with the citizens of Magic Valley.
 This vision began to take form as early as 1952 when a Stanford doctoral student wrote his dissertation, "A Junior College Survey of Twin Falls County, Idaho."
-Several years later (1960) the Twin Falls Chamber of Commerce established a junior college committee to actively pursue financial support to make this vision a reality.
+Several years later (1960), Twin Falls Chamber of Commerce established a junior college committee to actively pursue financial support to make this vision a reality.